Introduction to Ubuntu Alternatives

 3. Linux Mint

-Linux Mint is the modern looking operating system which becomes convenient for people who are still finding it easy to use the traditional operating systems.
+Linux Mint is a modern-looking operating system that becomes convenient for people who still find it easy to use traditional operating systems.
 It has huge release support.
-The simple and elegant user interface which goes by the name of Cinnamon can customize many features of the desktop.
-It is derived from Ubuntu and shares the same code base and hence, all the underlying features are well standardized and well-built like those of Ubuntu.
-There are many other applications which are forked and meant to be used by the masses.
-It is the best bid for the people who want to extend the capabilities of Ubuntu but with the traditional look and feel, user experience.
+The simple and elegant user interface, which goes by the name of Cinnamon, can customize many desktop features.
+It is derived from Ubuntu and shares the same code base; hence, all the underlying features are well-standardized and well-built, like those of Ubuntu.
+Many other applications are forked and meant to be used by the masses.
+It is the best bid for the people who want to extend the capabilities of Ubuntu but with the traditional look and feels user experience.

 Link: https://linuxmint.com/download.php